 Touhou.
-When half the cast have world-wrecking power and 90% of the cast is Chaotic Neutral to various degree, this trope can't be helped.
-Special mention goes to the Scarlet Mansion: the mistress of the house has delusion of grandeur, her maid is blindly loyal to her, her best friend is extreme apathist, and her little sister is crazy.
+When half the cast have world-wrecking power and 90% of the cast is Chaotic Neutral to varying degrees, this trope can't be helped.
+Special mention goes to the Scarlet Mansion: the mistress of the house has delusions of grandeur, her maid is blindly loyal to her, her best friend is extremely apathetic, and her little sister is crazy.
 Oh, and their gate guard is incompetent.

 Dark Souls: The cast by and large is more messed up than they appear, even if they are nice people overall.
 Just for example, Laurentius of the Swamp is one of the nicest characters in the game.
 Even then, his dialog implies he has probably never had anyone close to him aside from his pyromancy teacher, meaning the player is quite possibly his first real friend.